openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

      helm install --namespace openebs --name openebs openebs/openebs
      ```

+### (Optional) Custom Node Labelling

+You can use custom node affinity labels instead of hostname in the hostpath provisioner.
+This
+helps in cases where the hostname changes when the node is removed and added back with the disks
+still intact

 ## Create StorageClass

 You can skip this section if you would like to use default OpenEBS Local PV Hostpath StorageClass created by OpenEBS.